 Alternative currencies have been based on:

-- resource such like gold and silver
+- resources such as gold and silver

 - working hours

-- things of symbolic value such as seashells
+- things of symbolic value, such as seashells

 - computer systems such as blockchains